DATA PROCESSING AGREEMENT

 Governing law

 These Clauses shall be governed by the law of the EU Member State in which the data exporter is established.
 Where such law does not allow for third-party beneficiary rights, they shall be governed by the law of another EU Member State that does allow for third-party beneficiary rights.
-The Parties agree that this shall be the law of the Netherlands.
+The Parties agree that this shall be the law of Ireland.

 Clause 18